 • Make Magazine article, April 2005, reporting on personally built cyclotron• Physics Today "Building a Cyclotron on a Shoestring" November 2004, feautured personally built cyclotron

-Intense electron and ion beam accelerators and associated beam optics.
-Novel energy storage devices.
+I have a background in intense electron and ion beam accelerators and their associated beam optics.
+I now am applying the use of the machines for novel energy storage materials devices.

 Cyclotron Project: For more than two decades Tim Koeth has been involved in an ongoing cyclotron project that has evolved into a one of a kind instructional accelerator program.
 Initially started in his parents basement in the 1990s, moved to Rutgers University in 2000, and recently (2016) moved to UMD where it is the centerpiece of a Capstone Design class.
 For more information about the cyclotron please go to the cyclotron website.